fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 Finally, the `Kustomization` API uses Key Management Services (KMS) for decrypting SOPS-encrypted secrets.
-We propose adding the optional field `spec.decryption.key` with the required sub-field `.provider`: One of `aws`, `azure` or `gcp`.
-The field `spec.decryption.key` would be mutually exclusive with the field `spec.decryption.secretRef`, and this rule can be validated by the Kubernetes API using a CEL expression in the `x-kubernetes-validations` feature of CRDs.
+We propose adding the optional field `spec.decryption.keyProvider`: One of `aws`, `azure` or `gcp`.
+This field would be mutually exclusive with the field `spec.decryption.secretRef`, and this rule can be validated by the Kubernetes API using a CEL expression in the `x-kubernetes-validations` feature of CRDs.

 ### Workload Identity Library